stvnewbold/piv-conformance/docs/HLD.md

 - Red Hat Enterprise Linux 6 or later
 - Ubuntu LTS release 16.04 or later

 The CCT can be modified and compiled on any platform where JDK 8.0 or later is installed.
-Note that some dependencies used by the CCT will require an appropriate C++ compiler if native code is to be changed; pre-built native components will be made availabe for the platforms listed above.
+Note that some dependencies used by the CCT will require an appropriate C++ compiler if native code is to be changed; a pre-built executable jar file will be made available for the platforms listed above.

 ### Test Notes ###